 In accordance with Academic Policy Statement 800401, attendance will be taken regularly.
 Your attendance is necessary to succeed in the class by taking notes and learning the class material.
-I strongly recommend students attend class regularly to succeed and to also receive full class participation points.
+I strongly recommend students attend class regularly to succeed and to also be present to complete in-class quizzes.
 If you are unable to attend class, you are responsible for obtaining any information/material that you may have missed.
 Do not ask for my notes from any class that you missed.
 I will not, under any circumstances, give out my lecture notes.